melli0505/Deep-RL/README.md

 ## DDPG with tensorflow
 Deformed DDPG Agent and Actor-Critic models that implemented by ***@philtabor***.
 Original Repository and Code is in https://github.com/philtabor/Youtube-Code-Repository.

+## Dueling DQN with tensorflow
+Deformed Dueling DQN models that implemented by ***@philtabor***.
+Original Repository and Code is in https://github.com/philtabor/Youtube-Code-Repository.

+I set the effect of reward on training step 3 times larger than normal one.
+You can check it out in `dueling_dqn.py`, line 65.

+For more information, see `DuelDQN_custom/README.md`

+## Dueling Double DQN with tensorflow
+Deformed Dueling DQN models that implemented by ***@philtabor***.
+Original Repository and Code is in https://github.com/philtabor/Youtube-Code-Repository.

+I set the effect of reward on training step 10 times larger than normal one.
+You can check it out in `dddqn.py`, line 59 - 61.

+For more information, see `DDDQN_custom/README.md`